tmtsoftware/csw/docs/src/main/services/alarm.md

 @@@ note

 Inactive alarms will not be taking part in aggregation of severity or health.
+Alarms are set active or inactive in the alarm configuration file, and not through either API.

 @@@